dhruvrajan/tensorflow-keras-java/README.md

 --
 The ability to set breakpoints etc. within `Layer` class definitions would be very useful for debugging.

- TODO(): Add support for training in tensorflow eager mode.
+ TODO([#11]): Add support for training in tensorflow eager mode.

  Callbacks
  --
- TODO(): Add support for Keras callbacks.
+ TODO([#12]): Add support for Keras callbacks.
 This would allow things like model checkpointing, early stopping, Tensorboard integration, and other useful features.

   Scala/Kotlin